rrooggiieerr/WLANderlust.sh/README.md

 This package configures a fresh Raspbian Stretch Lite installation to be a roaming WiFi repeater with advanced features.
 Other Debian distributions might work.
-The Captive Portal solving should work on all Unices.
+Making the Captive Portal solving should work on all Unices is work in progress.

 ## Current functionality:
 - Connect to open WiFi Access Points